Liao dynasty: Dahe Confederation

+In the early 7th century, the Dahe clan unified the Khitan tribes into a federation.
+The Hedahe were the leading tribe.
+The component tribes were largely autonomous and the Dahe were only responsible for foreign affairs.
+After the Dahe united the Khitans, leadership was selected from their lineage by "Shixuan", electing a leader based on their talent and ability.
+The other clans had the right to vote but not to be elected.

-In 628, the Dahe Confederation led by Mohui submitted to the Tang.
-In 648, they submitted to the Tang again under the leadership of Kuge.
-Kuge was appointed the Governor-general of Songmo and several prefectures were set up for Khitan tribes: Qiaoluo for the Daji, Tanhan for the Hebian, Wufeng for the Duhuo, Yuling for the Fenwen, Rilian for the Tubian, Tuhe for the Ruixi, Wandan for the Zhuijin, Pili for the Fu.
+The Dahe Confederation submitted to the Tang in both 628 and 648, under the leadership of Mohui and Kuge respectively.
+Kuge was appointed the Governor-general of Songmo.
 The chieftains of the tribes were appointed as prefects.
-The Tang emperor bestowed the Chinese surname Li on the Dahe and appointed their leader to a governorship that was "an office specifically created for the indirect management of the Khitan tribes".
-Some Khitan tribes such as the Songmo, Xuanzhou, Neiji, Yishige, and Yishihuo were not included in the Dahe Confederation.
+The Tang emperor bestowed the imperial surname Li on the Dahe and appointed their leader to a governorship that was "an office specifically created for the indirect management of the Khitan tribes".
+Some Khitan tribes were not included in the Dahe Confederation.
 The Neiji tribe led by Sun Aocao submitted to the Tang in 619.
 Aocao's great-grandson Sun Wanrong was appointed prefect of Guicheng.

-Towards the turn of the century, however, Tang control of the north began to slip.
+Towards the turn of the century, Tang control of the north began to slip.
 The Governor-general of Yingzhou, Zhao Wenhui, regarded the Khitan chieftains as his servants.
 The Khitan chieftain Sun Wanrong and his brother-in-law, the governor of Songmo, Li Jinzhong, felt insulted and bullied by Zhao.
-In 696, a famine occurred in Khitan territory and Zhao failed to provide relief, sparking a rebellion.
-The Dahe leader, Li Jinzhong, captured Yingzhou and declared himself "Wushang Khagan" (paramount khagan).
-The Tang sent 28 generals against the Khitans but were defeated at Xiashi Gorge (Lulong County).
-The Tang troops continued to suffer defeat until Li Jinzhong died of disease.
-Qapaghan Qaghan of the Second Turkic Khaganate offered to aid the Tang in return for subdued Türkic households under Tang control.
-The Türks attacked the Khitans from the north while the Tang invaded from the south.
+In 696, a famine occurred in Khitan territory and caused them to rebel.
+Li Jinzhong captured Yingzhou and declared himself "Wushang Khagan" (paramount khagan).
+The Tang were defeated at Xiashi Gorge (Lulong County) and continued to suffer defeats until Li Jinzhong died of disease.
+Qapaghan Qaghan of the Second Turkic Khaganate attacked the Khitans from the north while the Tang invaded from the south.
 The Khitans suffered a heavy defeat before Sun Wanrong rescued the situation and counterattacked, seizing Yingzhou and Youzhou.
-A 170,000 strong Tang army was sent against the Khitans and defeated.
-Another 200,000 soldiers were sent against the Khitans but failed to stop their advance.
-However the Khitans failed to account for the Türks sacking their capital, Xincheng, and the defection of the Kumo Xi from their ranks.
-Sun Wanrong was killed by his servant.
-Although the rebellion was defeated, it took over fifteen years from 700 to 714 before the Tang were able to reassert control over the Khitans.
+A 170,000 strong Tang army was defeated by the Khitans.
+Another 200,000 soldiers were sent against the Khitans but also failed to stop their advance.
+However the Türks sacking their capital, Xincheng, and the Kumo Xi defected from their ranks.
+After Sun Wanrong was killed by his servant, it took another fifteen years from 700 to 714 before the Tang were able to reassert control over the Khitans.